ablaser5/OptiFunderAssessment/README.md

 ## Project Notes
 1. South Station is the default stop
 2. Departed statuses will not be removed automatically.
 I am not sure what the rules are about this so a page refresh will take care of it
-3. The stream gets predictions and if there are no predictions, it will attempt to use schedules.
-Ex: if it is really late at night there won't be any departures until morning.
-It will show the schedule if possible.
+3. The stream gets predictions which are live updates.
+Does not handle schedules